billwear/maas-rad/maas-installation.md

 All run modes (except `none`) prompt for a MAAS URL, interpreted differently depending on the mode:

--   `all`, `region+rack`: Used to create a new region controller as well as to tell the rack controller how to find the region connntroller.
+-   `all`, `region+rack`: Used to create a new region controller as well as to tell the rack controller how to find the region controller.
 -   `region`: Used to create a new region controller.
 -   `rack`: Used to locate the region controller.